TheKapsas06/factorio-server-setup/roles/factorio-server/README.md

 All variables are commented in `defaults/main.yaml`\
-`factorioserver_version` variable is the only excpetion and is held in `vars/main.yaml` With this variables you can control the version of version that exists.
+`factorioserver_version` variable is the only excpetion and is held in `vars/main.yaml` With this variables you can control the version of factorio that is being installed.

 Dependencies
 ------------